 - Possible 6-month license suspension for a first-offense

 - Successful completion of an alcohol education or treatment program

 You must attend a scheduled PennDOT administrative hearing to challenge an automatic suspension of your license.
 By doing so, you may be able to avoid a suspension, have points reduced, or be allowed to obtain a hardship license.

 Call Our Firm for a FREE Consultation

-Getting sound legal advice and guidance immediately following any DUI arrest is highly recommended if you wish to minimize the negative consequences.
+Getting sound legal advice and guidance immediately following any DUI arrest is highly recommended to minimize the negative consequences.
 The Law Offices of Steven Kellis is available to take your calls 24/7.
-We offer a free case evaluation to help you understand your legal situation, your rights, and the best strategy for your defense.
+We offer a free case evaluation to help you understand your legal situation, your rights, and the best strategy for your Pennsylvania DUI Reckless Driving defense.
 Contact us to schedule your case review today.